lawrenceagles/nodejs-in-action/chapter03-automating-the-web-with-scraping/README.md

 ## 05-cheerio-web-scraping-and-date-transformation
 Illustrates how to create CSV data out of the contents of an HTML page using `cheerio` and `moment` for the HTML and date manipulation respectively.

+## e01-hello-puppeteer
+A collection of Puppeteers basic techniques.
+Puppeteer is a Node.js library that provides a high-level API to control Chrome/Chromium.